Martin Whitfield: Scottish Parliament

 Whitfield stood for election to the Scottish Parliament in the East Lothian constituency and the South Scotland regional list at the 2021 Scottish Parliament election.

 At the election, Whitfield finished in a close second place behind the SNP, with 16,789 votes and a share of 36.6%, but was elected on the South Scotland list vote.

-Whitfield is Labour's Parliamentary Business Manager and spokesperson for Children and Young People in the Scottish Parliament.
+Whitfield was Labour's Parliamentary Business Manager and spokesperson for Children and Young People in the Scottish Parliament.

-Whitefield backed the UK Government’s decision to introduce means-testing for the Winter Fuel Payment, voting in the Scottish Parliament against calls to reverse the decision.
+Whitfield backed the UK Government’s decision to introduce means-testing for the Winter Fuel Payment, voting in the Scottish Parliament against calls to reverse the decision.

+Whitfield stood for re-election to the Scottish Parliament at the 2026 Scottish Parliament election, contesting the East Lothian Coast and Lammermuirs constituency and appearing on the Edinburgh and Lothians East regional list.
+He faced Paul McLennan, the SNP candidate who had previously defeated him in 2021.
+Whitfield was ultimately unsuccessful, narrowly losing the constituency seat to McLennan for a second time and failing to secure election via the regional list.

 Personal life

 Whitfield lives in Prestonpans, East Lothian with his family, he is married to Rachel; with two children.